VOL. XCIV, NO. 247

 Evidence

-Company-owned service centers and Mobile Service help support fleet maintenance and can tighten feedback loops vs dealer-based models.
+Company-owned service centers, charging infrastructure, Mobile Service and emerging Robotaxi infrastructure help support fleet maintenance and can tighten feedback loops vs dealer-based models.

 Erosion risks